mountetna/monoetna/mountetna.github.io/timur.md

 ![Modal with metis path pasted into the input text field](/assets/images/timur/metis-path-modal-with-data.png) {:.image}

+## Map

+The Map interface shows how your project's data is organized into models.
+Clicking on a model brings up its list of attributes, which lets you know what data is being stored in Timur.

 ## Search

 The Search interface allows simple filtering of records by their attribute data and bulk download via TSV.